 What If You Change Jobs

 If you leave UW- Eau Claire or transfer to another department, you must return your Procurement Card to the Purchasing Program Administrator.
 The Purchasing Program Administrator will cancel the card.
 We do not reissue the same Procurement Cardnumber to other employees for their use.
-Before sending a canceled Procurement Card to Purchasing, cut the card in half.
+Before sending a cancelled Procurement Card to Purchasing, cut the card in half.

 If you are interested in obtaining a Procurement Card in your new job, discuss the process with your supervisor.
 If you have purchasing duties in your new position, you may apply for a Procurement Card against the appropriate accounts.